Tapoa II: The Franco-Tahitian War

-Death and sucession
+Death and succession

 Tapoa II died on 19 May 1860 in Bora Bora.
 His adopted daughter succeeded him and was formally crowned as Teriimaevarua II on 3 August 1860, in a ceremony officiated by missionary George Platt.
 Tapoa Vahine later died of illness on 11 April 1869 in Huahine.
 Her remains were repatriated to her native island of Bora Bora, accompanied by Queen Teha'apapa II, Ari'imate, and a large delegation from Huahine who paid tribute to her.